Dsinghbailey/eagle-lang/README.md

 **Write software in plain English.**

 Eagle is an AI programming language where you write instructions in natural language instead of code.
 Write `.caw` files with plain English, and Eagle's AI interprets and executes them using a comprehensive and customizable set of tools.
 Rather than generating code for you to run, Eagle directly executes your intent.
-Eagle can edit itself.
+Eagle can edit itself, call itself, and write it's own caw files.

 ## What Makes Eagle Different

 - **🗣️ Natural Language Programming**: Write instructions in plain English instead of learning syntax
+- **🗣️ Multi-step Orchestrator**: The Eagle interpretor is a multistep tool calling ai orchestrator
 - **🚀 Multi-Provider AI**: Works with OpenAI, Claude, Gemini, or OpenRouter
 - **🔄 Self-Modifying Architecture**: Eagle can create tools for itself, modify its own configuration, and generate new behavior rules
+- **⚙️ Easy tool creation**: Tools are python scripts that are easy to spin up.
+Need memory, access to email, or google drive? ask eagle to make a tool.
-- **⚙️ Zero-Config Tool Sharing**: Tools are self-contained folders that work across projects and teams
+- **⚙️ Zero-Config Tool Sharing**: Tools are self-contained that work across projects and teams
 - **🔗 Workflow Composition**: Eagle understands how tools work together and suggests intelligent multi-step workflows
 - **🔄 Recursive Intelligence**: Eagle can call itself to break down complex tasks, delegate subtasks, and coordinate multi-step solutions
 - **💬 Interactive REPL**: Type commands directly in natural language for immediate execution and feedback